-Abstract: A simple and practical technique for assessing the risks, that is, the potential for error, and consequent loss, in software system development, acquired during a requirements engineering phase is described.
+Abstract: This paper describes a simple and practical technique for assessing the risks, that is, the potential for error, and consequent loss, in software system development, acquired during a requirements engineering phase.
 The technique uses a goal-based requirements analysis as a framework to identify and rate a set of key issues in order to arrive at estimates of the feasibility and adequacy of the requirements.
-The technique is illustrated and how it has been applied to a real systems development project is shown.
-How problems in this project could have been identified earlier is shown, thereby avoiding costly additional work and unhappy users.
+We illustrate the technique and show how it has been applied to a real systems development project.
+We show how problems in this project could have been identified earlier, thereby avoiding costly additional work and unhappy users.